cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     + Include a sentence comparing the area of the unoptimized vs optimized designs using the FPGA area data
-    + Include a sentence relating this FPGA comparison to your comparison based purely on the simple Verilog area model
+    + Include a sentence relating this FPGA comparison to your comparison based purely on the simple Verilog area model.

  - Paragraph 3: FPGA Delay Analysis
     + Include the critical path screenshots for both the unoptimized